 • Ductwork quality and age.

-• How many windows your home has and the style, because large or picture windows may be more inefficient.
+• How many windows you have and the style, because large or picture windows can be less efficient.

 • If your home receives more sun or shade.